YG-PYTHON/Extra-Credit/README.md

 step 3

-When double clicked the color name is shown in a rectangle box to the left upper corner of the window, we use cv2.imshow(), cv2.rectangle(), cv2.puttext() functions to achieve the result
+When double clicked the color name is shown in a rectangle box on the left upper corner of the window, we use cv2.imshow(), cv2.rectangle(), cv2.puttext() functions to achieve the result

 Files included